SoptikHa2/video-summarizer/extension-backend/README.md

 # Video summarizer extension backend

-This remembers cache of videos and their speedup rates.
+This remembers video speedup rates and serves as a cache.
 So far, user-triggered video speedup rate generating is not implemented.

 Video caches are stored in files, named by SHA1 of URL of the video (for example youtube video).